Business Plan Metro

-There is a notable difference between selling to companies and private individuals.
-Below is an angle of approaches to the business customer market.
+There is a difference selling to companies and private individuals.
+Below is an angle of approaches to the business-to-business market.

 • Few buyers in relation to total number of consumers